-We invite all members of the Stanford community involved in advancing child and maternal health research and training to apply for membership in the Child Health Research Institute.
+We invite all members of the Stanford community involved in advancing child and maternal health research and training to apply for membership in the Maternal and Child Health Research Institute.

-The application is available here.
-Once your application is received, your Community Academic Profile (CAP) will be updated to reflect membership in CHRI.
+Once your application is received, your Community Academic Profile (CAP) will be updated to reflect membership in MCHRI.

-To apply for membership in Child Health Research Institute (CHRI), please read the policy below and fill in the brief questions Once your application is received, your Community Academic Profile (CAP) will be updated to reflect membership in CHRI.
+To apply for membership to the Stanford Maternal and Child Health Research Institute (MCHRI), please read the policy below and fill in the brief questions.
+Once your application is received, your Community Academic Profile (CAP) will be updated to reflect membership in MCHRI.

-- carry out work in support of the strategic priorities of the LPCH and SSoM as they relate to innovation in child health and training of child health researchers
+- Carry out work in support of the strategic priorities of LPCH and SoM as they relate to innovation in maternal child health and training of maternal and child health researchers.

-- have fulfilled their responsibilities as members of the CHRI during the preceding year
+- Have fulfilled their responsibilities as members of the MCHRI during the preceding year.

-Members of the CHRI may apply for and receive grants and awards from the CHRI.
+Members of the MCHRI may apply for and receive grants and awards from the MCHRI.

-- participate in peer review of applications for CHRI funding
+- Participate in peer review of applications for MCHRI funding.
+(Applicable only to Members in CE/MCL/NTLR/NTLT/UTL lines)

-- annually update Stanford Profile, formerly Community Academic Profile (CAP), including publications and photograph
+- Annually update Stanford Profile, formerly Community Academic Profile (CAP), including publications & photograph.

-- if funded by the CHRI, provide an annual report no later than 1 month after the end of the fiscal year.
-This brief report will list their child health related research funding and academic productivity in a format requested by the CHRI administration
+- If funded by the MCHRI, provide an annual report no later than 1 month after the end of the fiscal year.
+This brief report will list their maternal and child health related research funding and academic productivity in a format requested by the MCHRI administration.